OlgaStrelk/Typescript-Mesto/README.md

  an interactive single page application where you can add photos, delete them and like them.
 ### Review

-* The application is implemented using three languages: HTML, CSS and native JS.
+* The application is implemented using three languages: HTML, CSS and Typescript.
 * Semantic layout
 * Responsive layout
 * File structure organized by BEM